 You may have to try a few home remedies before finding one that works.
 Each remedy works differently for every person.
 Be sure to consult with your doctor before trying home remedies, especially if you’re pregnant.

 Talk to your doctor if the home remedies you’re using to treat BV aren’t working.
-Left untreated, BV can of getting a sexually transmitted infection (STI).
+Left untreated, BV can

 If you’re pregnant, untreated BV can also increase your risk of pregnancy complications, including preterm birth.